anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 <a name="3.8"></a>
 ## 3.8 Hardware Acceleration Abstraction

-The purpose of a HW Accelerator is to either Accelerate the execution of an application or to Offload functions from the generic CPU to make the application and/or Cloud Infrastructure more efficient from one or more aspects.
+The purpose of a Hardware Accelerator is to either Accelerate the execution of an application or to Offload functions from the generic CPU to make the application and/or Cloud Infrastructure more efficient from one or more aspects.

 Hardware Accelerators are often used in Telco Clouds for many reasons.
-Some applications require an HW Accelerator to perform tasks that a generic CPU cannot perform fast enough, with enough timing accuracy, or handle the traffic that must be kept in a single context.
+Some applications require an Hardware Accelerator to perform tasks that a generic CPU cannot perform fast enough, with enough timing accuracy, or handle the traffic that must be kept in a single context.
 Other applications could be satisfied with a generic CPU performance in some deployment cases, whilst being inefficient in other situations.
 The Cloud Infrastructure might also benefit from specialised accelerated HW devices to perform its tasks with less power, space, or cost than a generic CPU.

 The Accelerators are specialized resources and generally not expected to exist in large quantities, which makes it important that these limited HW Accelerators are carefully assigned to where they can be best used most of the time.
 In general, this requires that there be software-based alternative functions that can be used for the occasions when HW Accelerators can not be assigned to accelerate or offload applications or Cloud Infrastructure tasks.